mindis/multimap/docs/cppreference.md

 ## Interfaces

 The interfaces described here are requirements expected by some user-provided function objects.
 They are typically employed as template parameters and are not to be confused with abstract classes used in object-oriented programming.
-Sometimes this type of interfaces is also referred to as [concepts](http://en.cppreference.com/w/cpp/concept).
+Sometimes this type of interfaces is also referred to as <a href="http://en.cppreference.com/w/cpp/concept" target="_blank">Concepts</a>.

 ### Compare